ericbenwa/ballpark-deal/_pages/terms-of-use.md

 - __Content__ refers to content such as text, images, or other information that can be posted, uploaded, linked to or otherwise made available by You, regardless of the form of that content.
 - __Device__ means any device that can access the Service such as a computer, a cellphone or a digital tablet.
 - __Feedback__ means feedback, innovations or suggestions sent by You regarding the attributes, performance or features of our Service.
+- __Free Trial__ refers to a limited period of time that may be free when purchasing a Subscription.

+- __In-app Purchase__ refers to the purchase of a product, item, service or Subscription made through the Application and subject to these Terms and Conditions and/or the Application Store's own terms and conditions.

 - __Service__ refers to the Application.

+- __Subscriptions__ refer to the services or access to the Service offered on a subscription basis by the Company to You.
 - __Terms and Conditions__ (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
 - __Third-party Social Media Service__ means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.